software-mansion/react-native-reanimated/.github/ISSUE_TEMPLATE/-question-v2.md

 ---
-name: '❓Question'
+name: '❓Question (Reanimated v2)'
-about: You can ask questions here
+about: You can ask questions about Reanimated v2 here
 title: ''
-labels: '❓Question'
+labels: '❓Question, Reanimated2'
 assignees: ''
 ---